HIV/AIDS in Guatemala: Prevalence

-National response
+National response 1984 - Present

 According to the 2003 AIDS Program Effort Index, a tool developed by the United States Agency for International Development (USAID) to measure the collective effort put into an effective HIV/AIDS response by individuals and domestic and international organizations, Guatemala had a score of 52, which is an improvement from the score in 1996 but still slightly lower than the average score of 55 for Latin America and the Caribbean region.
 It ranked highest in the areas of political support and prevention programs.

-The NAP has been responsible for surveillance of the epidemic since 1984.
+The NAP has been responsible for the surveillance of the epidemic since 1984.
 However, sentinel surveillance was not established until 1998.
 Over the past several years, the Guatemalan government has taken concrete steps to address the HIV/AIDS epidemic.
+A national strategic plan was produced from 1999 to 2003.
+Guatemala acknowledges HIV/AIDs in its Criminal Code, and in 2000, Guatemala established Decree 27-2000, General Law for the Fight against the Human Immunodeficiency Virus (HIV) and the Acquired Immunodeficiency Syndrome (AIDS) and for the promotion, protection and defence of Human Rights in the face of HIV/AIDS, including Articles regarding the communication of HIV/AIDS status.

-A national strategic plan was produced for 1999 to 2003.
-At the end of 2005, Guatemala adopted a new national HIV/AIDS policy, along with a new strategic plan for 2006 to 2010.
+At the end of 2005, Guatemala adopted a new national HIV/AIDS policy, along with a new strategic plan for 2006–2010.
 The plan charges the NAP with coordinating national responses, including those from civil society.
 UNAIDS works with the NAP, and USAID provides technical assistance to implement the national strategic plan and establish key universal access targets.
 Decentralization of AIDS care and prevention services throughout the country is an important priority.

 In recent years, the NAP has improved communication with civil society and other institutions to coordinate national efforts.
 This has resulted in the establishment of NAP-led technical committees with multisectoral participation to address such issues as standardizing diagnosis, treatment, and care.
 Moreover, the Country Coordination Mechanism serves as an inter-institutional coordinating body, aimed at better implementing Global Fund projects.
 Guatemala is also implementing the Regional HIV/STI Plan for the Health Sector 2006–2015 of the Pan American Health Organization (PAHO).
 The Plan is designed to assist health services and systems in the Americas to more effectively respond to the HIV epidemic and prevent STIs.